ELASTIC: Efficient Once For All Iterative Search for Object Detection on Microcontrollers: Methodology

 To ensure deployability on resource-constrained hardware, we explicitly partition the overall memory budget $\tau$ between architectural modules.
 Let $\tau_b$ and $\tau_h$ denote the memory allocations for the backbone and head, respectively, such that $\tau_b + \tau_h \leq \tau$.
 This modular budget decomposition is critical for embedded systems, where hardware constraints—such as on-chip SRAM, flash storage, and runtime latency—are rigid and non-negotiable~\cite{moss_ultra-low_2022}.
 By enforcing per-module constraints during search, ELASTIC ensures that all discovered subnetworks are compatible with the deployment requirements of target TinyML platforms.

 In addition, ELASTIC is designed to support \textit{search interruption}, allowing the iterative process to be paused at any stage and a valid, high-quality subnetwork to be extracted.
 This property is particularly beneficial in real-world TinyML development workflows, where compute resources are limited and iterative refinement may need to occur incrementally~\cite{liang_mcuformer_2023}.
-The ability to recover performant models mid-search adds flexibility and practicality to constrained NAS pipelines.